ericdingle/ericdingle.github.io/content/coding-projects/altadore.md

 While taking that course, one of the projects was to create a ray tracer.
 I really, really liked this project, but for some reason, I couldn't seem to find the source code that I'd written for it.
-That was all good and well since I rewriting it turned into this project.
+That was all good and well since rewriting it turned into this project.
 It implements a basic ray tracing algorith with support for different objects, lights, materials and colors.
 I also added anti-aliasing to create some nice, smooth edges.